mathieuhardy/axum-skeleton/docs/development/testing.md

 ## End-to-end tests

-Every route defined in crate `server` must be tested and if possible with different inputs in order to check input validations and errors management.
+Every route defined in the `api` folders of every hexagonal crate must be tested and if possible with different inputs in order to check input validations and errors management.

-Every test should instantiate the server and obtain a HTTP client by calling;
+Every test can instantiate the server and obtain a HTTP client by calling;

 ```rust
 let client = init_server().await.unwrap();